Four-free groups and hyperbolic geometry: Introduction

 The statement of Theorem \ref{Real Key theorem} requires a definition.

 \Definition We shall say that a point $P$ of a hyperbolic $3$-manifold $ M$ is {\it $\lambda$-thin}, where $\lambda$ is a given positive number, if there is a homotopically non-trivial loop of length $<\lambda$ based at $P$.
-A point will be is said to be {\it $\lambda$-thick} if it is not $\lambda$-thin. \EndDefinition
+We will say that a point is {\it $\lambda$-thick} if it is not $\lambda$-thin. \EndDefinition

 Equivalently, a point of $M$ is $\lambda$-thick if and only if it is the center of a hyperbolic ball of radius $\lambda/2$ in $M$.
 Thus Corollary \threefreevolume\ of \cite{last} is equivalent to the assertion that if $M$ is closed and orientable and $\pi_1(M)$ is $3$-free, then $M$ contains a $(\log5)$-thick point.